Tencent/Forward/README_EN.md

 ## What is Forward

 Forward is a library for high-performance deep learning inference on NVIDIA GPUs.
-It provides a well-designed scheme that directly parses Tensorflow/PyTorch/Keras models to the high-performance engine based on [TensorRT](https://developer.nvidia.com/tensorrt).
+It provides a well-designed scheme that directly parses Tensorflow/PyTorch/Keras/ONNX models to the high-performance engine based on [TensorRT](https://developer.nvidia.com/tensorrt).
 Compared to TensorRT, it is easy-to-use and easy-to-expand.
 So far, Forward supports not only mainstream deep learning models in CV, NLP, and  Recommend fields, but also some advanced models such as BERT, GAN, FaceSwap, StyleTransfer.

 ## Why choose Forward

-- **High-performance optimization**: utilize TensorRT API and customized operators for high-performance deep learning inference.
+- **High-performance optimization**: utilize TensorRT API and customized operators for high-performance deep learning inference;
-- **Wide range support**: support advanced models such as BERT, GAN, FaceSwap, and StyleTransfer besides the mainstream deep learning models in CV, NLP, and Recommend fields.
+- **Wide range support**: support advanced models such as BERT, GAN, FaceSwap, and StyleTransfer besides the mainstream deep learning models in CV, NLP, and Recommend fields;
-- **Multiple modes**: support FLOAT/HALF/INT8 infer modes.
+- **Multiple modes**: support FLOAT/HALF/INT8 infer modes;
-- **Easy to use**: load Tensorflow(.pb)/PyTorch(.pth)/Keras(.h5) models directly, followed by inferencing with TensorRT.
+- **Easy to use**: load Tensorflow(.pb)/PyTorch(.pth)/Keras(.h5)/ONNX(.onnx) models directly, followed by inferencing with TensorRT;
-- **Easy to expand**: register customized layers according to [add_support_op.md](doc/en/usages/add_support_op_EN.md).
+- **Easy to expand**: register customized layers according to [add_support_op.md](doc/en/usages/add_support_op_EN.md);
-- Provide C++ and Python interfaces.
+- **Provide C++ and Python interfaces**.

 ## Quick Start